boolean-uk/tdd-cohort-manager-challenge/README.md

 ```
 The Cohort Manager should be able to support the following interactions

-- Create a cohort with a cohort name
+DONE - Create a cohort with a cohort name
-- Search for a cohort by cohort name
+DONE - Search for a cohort by cohort name
-- Add student to a specific cohort
+DONE - Add student to a specific cohort
-- Remove a cohort by cohort name
+DONE - Remove a cohort by cohort name
 - Remove student from a specific cohort
 - Return errors if student or cohort not found